dtroyer-archive/drstack/README.rst

 stock python-keystoneclient, python-novaclient and glance libraries that implement the actual API clients.

+This is a proof-of-concept that attempts to prototype the design goals shown in http://etherpad.openstack.org/cli-folsum.
 DrStack's primary goal is to provide a unified shell command structure and (as much as possible) a common language to describe operations in OpenStack.